lukakovac99/robotic-arm-safeRL/README.md

-# robotic-arm-safeRL
+# Safe Reinforcement Learning on a Robotic Arm
 A student project comparing reinforcement learning algorithms on a panda robotic arm.
 Implemented PPO and its safety version, PPO Lagrangian, taking into account costs such as avoiding obstacles.
 Explore the potential of safeRL in robotics.

 ## Acknowledgement

-In this project we are using reinforcement learning agents developed by OpenAI from [Safety Starter Agents](https://github.com/openai/safety-starter-agents).
+For this project we are using reinforcement learning agents developed by OpenAI from [Safety Starter Agents](https://github.com/openai/safety-starter-agents).
 For the environment we modified an existing OpenAI Gym environment for pybullet [gym-panda](https://github.com/mahyaret/gym-panda).

 ## Requirements